- HIV is found in brain in macrophages, microglia, and multinucleated giant cells especially of the deep white matter, basal ganglia, and brain stem.

 - No other adjunctive treatments have proven benefit.

-- Treatment of co-morbid depression, mania, or psychosis may be necessary.
+- Treatment of comorbid depression, mania, or psychosis may be necessary in advanced HAD.

 - HAD patients are sensitive to psychoactive medications.

 - Perform HIV dementia scale for a baseline disease assessement (see PDF; a score ≤10 suggests HAD) and follow-up assessments (see PDF)